 Agriculture is the mainstay of Mozambique's economy and consists mainly of smaller, family-run operations.
 Corn, cassava, beans, rice as well as different oilseeds and vegetables are the most important crops.
 Furthermore, Mozambique possesses considerable mineral resources, including iron ore, gold, bauxite, graphite, and the world's largest reserves of tantalite.
 On the industrial side, Mozambique has one of the world's largest aluminium smelters which also contributes to the external sector.

-About 53% of the EU's total imports from Mozambique made use of EBA preferences in 2023.
-The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, was 79% in 2023.
+About 79% of the EU's total imports from Mozambique made use of EBA preferences in 2024.
+The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, was 96% in 2024.

-Total trade with the EU summed up to €2.3 billion in 2023.
-With a share of 11% of total trade, the EU is Mozambique's third most important trading partner and ranks second as a destination for Mozambique's export products.
+Total trade with the EU summed up to €2.0 billion in 2024.
+With a share of 10% of total trade, the EU was Mozambique's third most important trading partner in tha year and ranked fourth as a destination for Mozambique's export products.

-Mozambique's preference utilisation rate in 2023.
+Mozambique's preference utilisation rate in 2024.

-Share of zero-duty imports from Mozambique.
+Share of zero-duty imports from Mozambique in 2024.

 Access all info about EU-Mozambique relations on the International Partnerships website.